• Home

 Fischell Department of Bioengineering

 Taj earned her Ph.D. in Pharmaceutical Sciences from the University of Missouri, Kansas City under the guidance of Prof. Chi Lee.
 Her PhD research focused on designing polymeric, stimuli-responsive biomaterials for HIV prevention.
 Her current research focuses on developing biomaterials for local drug delivery.
+Her work is supported through a Young Investigator Fellowship from the Robert E. Fischell Institute (REFI) for Biomedical Devices.

 Bioengineering undergraduate student